Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Experiments

 We define end-to-end latency as the time between a client issuing a query and receiving the corresponding result.
 Prior single-server systems and evaluations \cite{jayaram_subramanya_diskann_2019, guoAchievingLowLatencyGraphBased2025} typically issue queries within the same search process using OMP dynamic scheduling and measure latency as the duration of the search function call.
 This methodology does not translate cleanly to a distributed setting where queues necessarily have to be used.

 Accordingly, we split up our experiments into 2 sections.
-First we compare end-to-end latency for \name{} and ScatterGather at a low send-rate---1000 QPS---to see how the systems perform with no queueing artifacts.
-Then look at how latency degrades (or doesn't) when we issue sends at rates close to max throughput for 0.95 recall@10.
+First we compare end-to-end latency for \name{}, DistributedANN, and ScatterGather at 1000 QPS to see how the systems perform with no queueing artifacts.
+We then look at how latency degrades (or doesn't) when we issue sends at rates close to max throughput.